 One Planet Week

-One Planet Week runs every year during Week 6 of Spring Term to celebrate sustainability research and work completed at the University to staff, students and the wider public.
+One Planet Week runs every year during Week 6 of Spring Term to celebrate and share sustainability knowledge and research at the University to staff, students and the wider public.

 Join in with our events

 Equity and Local Economy is the lens through which we are focusing on a range of sustainability topics including local food, the climate crisis, practical actions and sustainable businesses:

 Food is a big part of our local economy from agricultural production, food producers to local shops and restaurants.